QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel path-based tree of thought framework combined with a solution evaluator module, specifically designed to enhance the performance of large language models in specialized biomedical tasks.
-Using open-source LLaMA and Qwen models, our approach demonstrated significant accuracy improvements, particularly for INT4-quantized models on the MedQA-USMLE dataset.
-By decomposing complex medical problems into manageable sub-problems, our framework effectively improves LLM reasoning capabilities.
-The integrated solution evaluator further ensures factually accurate and logically valid outputs, contributing to enhanced overall performance.
+In this paper, we introduced QM-ToT, a structured tree-of-thought reasoning framework that enables feedback-guided clinical reasoning in quantized LLMs.
+Our approach demonstrates that structured reasoning with evaluator feedback can help bridge the gap between model efficiency and reasoning reliability in healthcare.
+At the same time, this reliability gain comes with a higher inference-token cost, which should be considered when deploying QM-ToT in budget-constrained clinical environments.
+The framework's ability to dynamically allocate reasoning resources based on task complexity, as evidenced by the path scaling analysis, highlights its robustness and practicality for deployment in resource-constrained medical settings.
 Importantly, our method's ability to generate consistent, high-quality solutions offers a promising avenue for synthesizing domain-specific training data, potentially enabling more effective and intrinsically aligned post-training strategies.
 This work provides a viable solution for deploying LLMs in resource-constrained biomedical environments by reducing reliance on large-scale proprietary models and a ToT-driven low-cost data distillation strategy for medical tasks.

 Future research directions include integrating advanced search strategies like Monte Carlo tree search~\cite{MCTS} and incorporating reinforcement learning~\cite{RLHF} techniques to further optimize the ToT framework.
 Other reasoning enhancement strategies such as neural architecture search~\cite{chen1}, black-box optimization~\cite{chen2} and evolutionary computation~\cite{chen3} could also be used for optimization.
 Leveraging the rich, chain-of-thought solution data generated by our method for fine-tuning LLMs presents another promising opportunity to enhance problem-solving capabilities.
 Moreover, the extended reasoning chains produced by ToT could facilitate the development of ``deep thinking" models specifically tailored for the biomedical domain, paving the way for more sophisticated and reliable AI-driven solutions in healthcare.